 Students will be able to earn high school credit in computer science, a foreign language, and Algebra I.

-- A cumulative grade point average of at least a 2.5 for the last four (4 consecutive semesters and;
+Grades: A cumulative 2.5 grade point average (GPA) based on the last four (4) consecutive semesters

 Test scores: Perform Basic or above or the equivalent on the district's norm-referenced assessment in both ELA and math